famulu/Game-of-Life/README.md

 # Game-of-Life

-Conway’s Game of Life is a simple simulation that creates artificial “life” on a grid, each cell of which is either alive or not.
+Conway’s Game of Life is a simple simulation (cellular automaton) that creates artificial “life” on a grid, each cell of which is either alive or not.
 Each generation (turn), the following rules are applied:

 Any live cell with fewer than two or more than three live neighbors dies.